nturaga/bioc_msr_tech_blog/README.md

-# Bioconductor and it's applications in Microsoft Azure
+# Bioconductor and its applications in Microsoft Azure

 Authors: Nitesh Turaga, Erdal Cogsun, and Vince Carey